donstenzel/lenia/README.md

 Check out [this website](https://chakazul.github.io/lenia.html) for further reading on Lenia.
 This page also served as my main source of information.

-You can find a jupyter notebook called "From Conway to Lenia" on here, which was great to follow along.
+You can find a jupyter notebook called "From Conway to Lenia" on there, which was great to follow along.

 Unfortunately, this implementation is not very fast.
 There is some